 Dog Frequent Urination

 Dog frequent urination is not normal, and neither is dog straining to urinate.
 There are many reasons why a dog may need to relieve himself frequently.
 The most common causes include urinary tract infections, bladder stones and kidney problems.
-However, there are also quite a few other health problems that can cause frequent urination or straining to urinate in dogs.
+But there are also quite a few other health problems that can cause frequent urination or straining to urinate in dogs.
 Read on to find out more.

 Urination problems are common in dogs (and cats too).
 One such problem that some dog parents have experienced is dog frequent urination.